Updated October 7, 2023

 A reasonable range for perpetuity growth is the nominal GDP growth rate of the country.

-Please note that it is important to match nominal cash flows with nominal discount rates.
+Please note that matching nominal cash flows with nominal discount rates is important.

 Terminal Value (perpetuity method) of ABC =